-The report is divided into 5 chapters.
+The report is divided into 6 chapters.
 Chapter 2 discusses related works that have been conducted related to Hand pose estimation and hand gesture recognition.
-We discuss Hand Pose Estimation Models such as DeepPrior++ and Hand Gesture Classifier as presented in [3].
+We discuss Hand Pose Estimation Models such as DeepPrior++ and CrossInfoNet and Hand Gesture Classifier as presented in [3].
 It also features other implementations of Hand Gesture classification including an application involving finger writing in mid-air.

 Next, Chapter 3 presents the Methodology.
 It discusses the dataset choices, system architecture and performance measurement heuristics.
 It focuses on the branched architecture of HandNet and the common feature extraction network that allows for faster executions.
+The second part of the section focuses on predicting gesture labels from provided pose vectors.
+We define the K-means clustering model and Random Forest model being used.
+We then discuss the advantages of using a pose vector instead of an image as the input.

 Chapter 4 focuses on some of the results gathered by this study.
 We first discuss the differences between some of the implementations and then we look average loss, average execution time, average joint error of our implementations.
 We also discuss the difference introducing a common feature extraction layer has on the total execution time.
+We then discuss the performance of our final proposed pipeline.
+We achieve impressive accuracy of 99.6% over MSRA dataset using CrossInfoNet model coupled with a Random Forest.
 Lastly, it also includes discussion of challenges and limitations faced by this study and the current status of the project.

-The final chapter, Chapter 5 Conclusion, provides a summary to this report highlighting the important aspects of this project.
+Chapter 5 lists some recommendations for future work related to pose-to-vector prediction paradigm.
+The final chapter, Chapter 6 Conclusion, provides a summary to this report highlighting the important aspects of this project.